Non-destructive testing (NDT) at Technomix.

 Eddy current testing (ET)

-Assessing material properties and defects without contact
+Non-contact evaluation of material properties and defects

-Which defects or characteristics are inspected?
+What defects or features are tested?

 • Surface and near-surface cracks, for example due to fatigue or grinding processes